mdaif/python-rest-model/README.md

 The Solution
 ============
-Python Rest Client solves these issues by treating the RESTful endpoints as they should be ... endpoints to resources !
+Python Rest Model solves these issues by treating the RESTful endpoints as they should be ... endpoints to resources !
 It lets you define your own resources like you do in Django models, by extending a class and defining some attributes, and that's it !
 You can have objects that handles data type validation on attributes, define the endpoints once at a single location, and the operations can be chained.

 Quick Start
 ============

-After you install Python Rest Client you can use it as following.
+After you install Python Rest Model you can use it as following.
 ```
-    from rest_client import models         # import models
+    from rest_model import models         # import models

     class Student(models.RestModel):       # extend models.RestModel
       name = models.StringField()
       age = models.PositiveIntegerField()